awsdocs/amazon-sagemaker-developer-guide/doc_source/semantic-segmentation.md

 For comparison, the SageMaker [Image Classification Algorithm](image-classification.md) is a supervised learning algorithm that analyzes only whole images, classifying them into one of multiple output categories\.
 The [Object Detection Algorithm](object-detection.md) is a supervised learning algorithm that detects and classifies all instances of an object in an image\.
 It indicates the location and scale of each object in the image with a rectangular bounding box\.

 Because the semantic segmentation algorithm classifies every pixel in an image, it also provides information about the shapes of the objects contained in the image\.
-The segmentation output is represented as an RGB or grayscale image, called a *segmentation mask*\.
-A segmentation mask is an RGB \(or grayscale\) image with the same shape as the input image\.
+The segmentation output is represented as a grayscale image, called a *segmentation mask*\.
+A segmentation mask is a grayscale image with the same shape as the input image\.

 The SageMaker semantic segmentation algorithm is built using the [MXNet Gluon framework and the Gluon CV toolkit](https://github.com/dmlc/gluon-cv), and provides you with a choice of three build\-in algorithms to train a deep neural network\.
 You can use the [Fully\-Convolutional Network \(FCN\) algorithm ](https://arxiv.org/abs/1605.06211), [Pyramid Scene Parsing \(PSP\) algorithm](https://arxiv.org/abs/1612.01105), or [DeepLabV3](https://arxiv.org/abs/1706.05587)\.